P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 Lists the information of the specified player.
 If you add "-f" to the argument, more information (such as rank) will be displayed if "message.lynx" is enabled.
-This command was created to be consistent with Lynx, but states that [main developer](https://github.com/peyang-Celeron) don't need it.
+This command was created to be consistent with Lynx but states that [main developer](https://github.com/peyang-Celeron) doesn't need it.
 If `-f` is not specified or is not available, concise information is displayed.

 ### Usage